multipaths/DiffuPy/README.rst

 2. **Generate a kernel with one of the seven methods implemented** Generates the regularised Laplian kernel of a given graph.
-More information `here
+More information in the `documentation
 <https://diffupy.readthedocs.io/en/latest/kernels.html)>`_.

 .. code-block:: sh